0

 Your company needs to:

-• be headquartered in and have principal business operations in Colorado
+• Be headquartered in and have principal business operations in Colorado

-• commit to staying in Colorado for at least five years after an initial fund investment
+• Commit to staying in Colorado for at least five years after an initial fund investment

-• be seeking first institutional or growth capital funding
+• Be seeking first institutional or growth capital funding

-• meet the Small Business Administrations criteria for a small business
+• Meet the Small Business Administrations criteria for a small business

-• have strong growth potential
+• Have strong growth potential

 Visit the fund manager websites to apply.
 If you are interested in pursuing an equity investment, please contact the fund manager directly.